Shampoo (film): Soundtrack

 The soundtrack includes songs from its setting of the late 1960s.
 Included in the party sequence are the Beatles ("Sgt.
 Pepper's Lonely Hearts Club Band" and "Lucy in the Sky with Diamonds"), Buffalo Springfield ("Mr. Soul"), Jefferson Airplane ("Plastic Fantastic Lover" and "Good Shepherd"), and Jimi Hendrix ("Manic Depression").
-Also included on the soundtrack album is "Wouldn't It Be Nice" by the Beach Boys, which plays over the opening and closing credits of the film.
+Also included in the soundtrack album is "Wouldn't It Be Nice" by the Beach Boys, which plays over the opening and closing credits of the film.
+The final scene is accompanied by Paul Simon singing the music (without lyrics) of his song Silent Eyes, which was composed for the film and for which Beatty reportedly paid him $50,000 ($302,289 in 2025 dollars).

+The appearance of the two Jefferson Airplane songs in the movie is slightly anachronistic, as Shampoo takes place in November 1968, while "Good Shepherd" was included on the Jefferson Airplane album Volunteers, released in 1969, and the version of "Plastic Fantastic Lover" is taken off the live Jefferson Airplane album Bless Its Pointed Little Head, also released in 1969.

 Release

 A screening of Shampoo was held in New York City on February 10, 1975.
 The guests included Warren Beatty, Andy Warhol, Salvador Dali, Amanda Lear, Sylvia Miles, John Fairchild, and Maureen Stapleton.

 The film premiered in New York City on February 11, 1975.

 Reception

-Upon its release, the film generally received positive reviews from critics who lauded its talented cast and sharp, satirical writing.
-Praise was not universal; some critics, including Roger Ebert, pronounced it a disappointment.